Tap30/ripple/DESIGN_AND_CONTRACTS.md

 A flush operation can be triggered:

-- Automatically at defined `flushInterval` schedules
+- Automatically at defined `batchOptions.interval` schedules
-- Whenever the `maxBatchSize` is exceeded
+- Whenever the `batchOptions.size` is exceeded
 - Manually via `client.flush()`

 ```mermaid